 Chronic use and high doses up to 1,500 mg/day of CBD are reportedly well tolerated.

-Yes, as long as they are derived from hemp, not marijuana, and contain less than 0.3% THC.
+Yes, as long as it is derived from hemp, not marijuana, and contains less than 0.3% THC.

 Most drug tests screen for the psychoactive compound THC, not cannabidiol (CBD).